Naxaes/jackbox-pollmine-vs-the-world/README.md

 6. It will try to install the Websockets library and then execute the script.
 Ignore potential warnings...

+7. To close the program, simply terminate the window or press CTRL+C in the command window.

-7. Brag to your friends.
+8. Brag to your friends.

 ## How to use (experienced)